librematch/librematch-steam_auth/README.md

 ## Usage

-Rename the `.env.sample` to `.env` and set your Steam account to log into.
+Rename the `.env.sample` to `.env` and set your Steam account credentials.
+For security reasons, it's strongly recommended to:

+1. Create a separate Steam account dedicated to API access
+2. Gift the required game to this account
+3. Use a strong password
-Set your password in an environment variable as well, please don't use `.env` for it as it might happen that you push this password to this repository.
+4. Set the password in an environment variable rather than in `.env` to avoid accidental commits

 Now follow the instructions under development.

 ## Development

-### Install poetry
+### Install uv

-Follow the installation instructions on the [official website](https://python-poetry.org/docs/#installation)
+Follow the installation instructions of the [official repository](https://github.com/astral-sh/uv/?tab=readme-ov-file#installation)

 ### Install dependencies

-Run `poetry install` to install all dependencies within a virtual environment for this project.
+Run `uv sync` to install all dependencies within a virtual environment for this project.

 ### Setup